Wednesday, February 20, 2013

 But with the writing of the book I started measuring, pretty fast, deconstructing after the event, and then reconstructing, to make sure the ratios given in each month's cocktail or aperitif recipes were spot on.

 This one is not in the book.
+It should be.
 The preserved lemons gave me an idea.
 And it is not exactly a gin sour, either.
 More like a gin salty and sour.
 Any ideas for a better name?

 1 oz lemon juice

-1/2 oz lemon and salt syrup for jar of preserved lemons***
+1 tsp lemon syrup from a jar of preserved lemons

 Shaken like the blazes with ice.
 Tart, a hint of salt, the juniper and sour sumac coming through.